roy-ganz/toql_guide/src/3-api/3-query-type.md

 The query `q4` only works for a simple key, not a composite key, whereas `qk` works for any type of key.

-If you deal with entities you can get their keys from them (notice the `Keyed` trait).
-See here
+If you deal with entities you can get their keys from them (notice the `Keyed` trait):

 ```rust
 use toql::prelude::{query, Keyed, Query};